LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2023-01-27-Encoding-In-Language.md

 relationship of words, sentences, paragraphs, and more to measure predictability in a word set to see the connection that form between them.

 But how is probability used in language?
+Let's break this down piece by piece.
 By definition, the act of probability is "the extent to which something is probable; the likelihood of something happening or being the case."
 But how does one end up measuring something that could likely happen.
 It all starts to man's basic ability, counting.
-The most basic device to see how probability is measured is with a coin.
+Counting is a simple procedure, and can give us loads of information.
+Let's take the example of a coin flip.
 Given a coin has heads and tails, you could keep flipping it to find a relatively even distribution of heads and tails.
 You could then make the argument that you have a "fair" coin.